Punchestown Racecourse: Music events

 As well as horse racing, Punchestown is a noted venue for its music festivals.
 These include Creamfields - held in 2000, 2001 and 2002; the Ozzfest - a few times; Witnness - held in 2003 (from 2000 to 2002, Witnness was at Fairyhouse Racecourse); and the annual Oxegen festival which was held there from 2004 to 2011 and then again in 2013 before being cancelled.
 Maximum capacity for concerts is usually 80,000 people.

+Radiohead also played a concert at the Punchestown Racecourse, dubbing it "Live From A Tent In Dublin".

 Eminem played two dates there in 2003, selling out both.
 They included his first ever Irish concert on 26 June 2003.
 He did not return to Ireland again until 2010 when he topped the bill at Oxegen 2010, also held at Punchestown Racecourse.

 American rock band Bon Jovi played there on Saturday 7 June 2008.

 Australian rock band AC/DC played there on 28 June 2009, in front of 69,354 people.
 The concert was controversial, with long queues, lack of lighting at exits and too few stewards reported, barriers being pushed over and fans, forced into walking 10 kilometres to the concert, later expressing their rage against organisers MCD Productions for failing to ensure roads were clear.

 Westlife lead vocalist Shane Filan played at the racecourse as a solo artist in 2017.